 On Saturday evening at the dinner, the people receiving the honor were called and recognized, and then in the Fine Arts Center auditorium, we were all taken to backstage and then called by Ray on stage one at a time as he read the citation for each person.
 The image of the letter is in this post, but the citation reads:

 This honor is awarded for your dedicated service to the Photographic Society of Rhode Island, and the Film Photographers Association as a lecturer, mentor, and educator, for your contributions to NECCC Conferences as a workshop leader and program presenter, for your publications in LensWork Magazine, and for your work in creating a ballet inspired by your flower photography.

 Thanks for the kind words and the recognition given to my work.

-Getting back to the regularly scheduled program, I had a workshop “Black & White Conversion in Photoshop: A Vision Driven Approach”.
-It was a three-hour affair to which conference attendees chose to register and pay NECCC extra to be a part of the workshop.
-There were 11 participants and a very able workshop assistant Vega Buchbinder, thanks Vega.
-For three hours we had fun learning various methods using Photoshop to achieve monochrome results, mainly B&W. The participants were very attentive, interested, delighted in learning these new tools, and endured my 20 minutes or so discussion of what photography is about, our perfectly imperfect visual system and other related subject with essentially no photographs.
-At the end, I offered the workshop participants to work on the images they brought with them for about 30 minutes until the end of the period.
-They collectively said “we can do that any time, please go on” and so I presented other related matters.
-In the end, the feedback was very positive which is always satisfying for a teacher.
+Getting back to the regularly scheduled program, I had a workshop, “Black & White Conversion in Photoshop: A Vision Driven Approach.”
+It was a three-hour affair, to which conference attendees chose to register and pay NECCC extra to be a part of the workshop.
+There were eleven participants and a very able workshop assistant.
+Vega Buchbinder.
+Thanks, Vega.
+For three hours we had fun learning various methods using Photoshop to achieve monochrome results, mostly B&W. The participants were very attentive, interested, delighted in learning these new tools, and endured my 20 minutes or so discussion of what photography is about, our perfectly imperfect visual system, and other related subjects with essentially no photographs shown.
+In the end, I offered the workshop participants to work on the images they brought with them for about 30 minutes until the end of the period.
+They collectively said, “we can do that any time, please go on” and so I presented other related matters.
+In the end, the feedback was incredibly positive, which is always satisfying for a teacher.

 Here are some videos of Sam Abell that may make you remember parts of his speech and wisdom.